 From 9 November to 11 November 2018, we had the pleasure to attend an amazing conference in London.
 The Language Show, featuring over 100 exhibitors, dozens of talks and seminars for people who love languages, was simply amazing.
-One of the talks I enjoyed the most was called “Translators in the digital era – what kind of jobs will we have ten years from now?”.
+One of the talks we enjoyed the most was called “Translators in the digital era – what kind of jobs will we have ten years from now?”.
 Naturally, the topic of machine translation and artificial intelligence came up.
 As well as the usual question: will machines replace translators?
+(By the way, if you are interested in AI, make sure to get a ticket for our online conference!)

 First Things First: What Can Machines Actually Do?